-We're already testing and using electric vehicles in our fleet – and plan to buy more.
-In 2009, we made a commitment at the Clinton Global Initiative that by 2020 all new vehicle purchases will be electric vehicles.
-This represents an investment of hundreds of millions of dollars and has the potential to significantly reduce fleet costs and greenhouse emissions over the next 10 years.
+We are testing and using electric vehicles in our fleet – and plan to buy more.
+In 2009, we made a commitment at the Clinton Global Initiative that by 2020 all new vehicle purchases will be plug-in electric vehicles.
+This represents an investment of hundreds of millions of dollars and has the potential to significantly reduce fleet costs and greenhouse emissions.
+We realize that many of our customers are also interested in “going electric” and may have questions.
+As your new transportation fuel supplier, Duke Energy is committed to supporting you and providing the information you need.

-To advance the progress of plug-in electric vehicles and better understand their impacts on our grid, we are working with leading companies in the industry as well as local organizations.
-These joint efforts include community education, research to better understand the different types of electric vehicles, and developing new options in charging stations.
+To advance the use of plug-in electric vehicles (PEVs) and better understand their impacts on our grid, we are working with leading companies in the industry as well as local organizations.
+These joint efforts include community education, research to better understand electric vehicle technologies, and testing and deployment of charging stations.

 North Carolina and South Carolina